natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202%20(PzBtl%20123).md

 '''Cons:'''

-* Hull armour is mediocre and proves vulnerable against most enemy shells
+* Hull armour is weak and proves vulnerable against most enemy shells
 * Weak points in turret (gun mantlet and gunner's optics) can cripple tank or entire crew quickly if enemy exploits them
+* If an APSDFS or HEATFS shell hits the inside of the track tread, the entire crew can be put out of comission very quickly.
 * Turret's strong points are still vulnerable to most top-ranking APFSDS shells available to the enemies
 * Blow out panel-enabled ammo racks are small, carrying only 16 rounds
 * Machine guns, both coaxial and pintle-mount, are small calibre with restricted gun elevation that makes engaging and threatening air targets difficult